solus-project/linux-steam-integration/TECHNICAL.md

         shadowed Steam binary will be directly executed.
 Note that on 32-bit OSs this setting is ignored.

-        The default value of this variable is false.
+        The default value of this variable is `false`.

 `use-libintercept = $boolean`